 Introduction to mycology

-Hi, A few of us pay attention to one of the most abundant organisms on the planet – fungi.
+Hi, Only a few of us pay attention to one of the most abundant organisms on the planet – fungi.
 In national olympiads you quite often can find tasks about fungi, however, in the IBO you may be asked to classify them or choose right answers from multiple choice about they properties as well as reproduction mechanisms and structures.
-INTRODUCTION Classification …
+To …

 Glycolysis overview